Never Gone (Colton Dixon song): Covers

 On the twelfth season of American Idol, Angie Miller performed this song during the semi-finals on March 5, 2013.

 Since Angie Miller performed it on Idol, Dixon decided to have a "Never Gone" cover contest, where his band will pick the three best videos and will get prizes from the Colton Dixon store.

-Chart performance
+Commercial performance

-Never Gone entered the Christian Digital Songs and Christian/Gospel Digital Songs at No. 1 in both charts.
+"Never Gone" entered the Christian Digital Songs and Christian/Gospel Digital Songs at No. 1 in both charts.
+It reached 24 on the Hot Christian Songs chart.
+The music video has over four million views on YouTube.